 Unexpectedly, both tryptophan and serotonin levels drop after eating a meal containing protein.

-Eating carbohydrates alone — with no protein — at some of your meals or snacks allows tryptophan to enter your brain and boost serotonin levels there.
+Eating carbohydrates separately — with no protein — at some of your meals or snacks allows tryptophan to enter your brain and boost serotonin levels there.

 Another surprise is that tryptophan supplements work better to increase serotonin than the tryptophan found in food.